-You are invited to our annual National Cancer Institute-University of Maryland (NCI-UMD) Partnership for Integrative Cancer Research Symposium which will be held in Bethesda, Maryland, at the National Institutes of Health's John Edward Porter Neuroscience Research Center (Room 640) on February 16, 2018 from 10 a.m. to 5 p.m.
+You are invited to our annual National Cancer Institute-University of Maryland (NCI-UMD) Partnership for Integrative Cancer Research Symposium which will be held in Bathesda, Maryland, in the new John Edward Porter Neuroscience Research Center, National Institutes of Health, Bldg.
+35A, Room 620/630 on February 8th, 2019 from 10:00am-4:00pm.

-Our Annual Symposium aims to foster interactions between NCI and UMD researchers in biophysics, systems biology, bioengineering, and bioinformatics.
+Our symposium aims to foster interactions between NCI and UMD researchers in biophysics, systems biology, bioengineering, and bioinformatics.